ibm-cloud-docs/vpc/block_storage_vpc_bandwidth.md

    - Volumes: 1,000 MBps.
    - Network: 3,000 MBps.

-To ensure reasonable boot times, a minimum of 393 MBps is allocated to the primary boot volume.
+To help ensure reasonable boot times, a minimum of 393 MBps is allocated to the primary boot volume.
 In the example, the instance's total volume bandwidth is 1,000 MBps.
 The remaining 607 MBps is allocated to the secondary volumes that you attach, up to the maximum bandwidth of the volume.
 For example, if you have only one data volume with 500 MBps, you can expect to get that level of performance.

 Each volume has an IOPS and bandwidth limit set.
 The IOPS limit is always set to the maximum IOPS of the volume.
 The bandwidth for each attached volume is set proportionally based on the [volume size and profile](/docs/vpc?topic=vpc-block-storage-profiles).